HoGentTIN/elnx-sme/assignment/03-fileshare.md

 - Printer sharing is turned off
 - Anonymous browsing on the file server is prohibited, users need an account in order to view the shares

-Tip: access management is best done through user groups.
+Tip: access management is best done through **user groups**.
 Create a user group for each share, and only specify access rights for groups.
 When you would have to add new users later, it suffices to add them to the group for their business unit to give the correct access rights.

 ## Testing